What is Rise Film Festival 2020?

 Each film showcases various aspects of today's racial landscape including policing, protest, growing up as a Person of Colour and the psychology behind racism.

 We will be joined by an array of guest speakers from within the racial equality movement including filmmakers, journalists, professors and activists.
 Guests will be announced over the next few weeks in the lead up to the festival.
 Please check the individual film event pages for more information.

-Continuity : A non-profit expanding diversity in media production through skills-based training, mentoring and opportunities for untapped talent.
+Continuity : Continuity is a non-profit, dedicated to expanding diversity in media production through skills-based training, mentoring and opportunities for untapped talent.
 Continuity envisions a future where our media, film, and broadcasting industries reflect the diversity of the neighbourhoods they document, starting first in St. Louis.

 Embrace Race : EmbraceRace is a national community

 of parents, teachers, and caregivers of all colors.
 Through EmbraceRace we identify,

 organize, and create the resources,

 caregivers need to

 nurture resilient children of color, raise inclusive children of all stripes, nurture children who bring a critical eye to the racial patterns they see; and support children and adults who can advocate effectively for all children.